passthejoe/acoustic-steel-strings/README.md

 **Update:** The Earthwood bronze strings have lost a bit more of their brightness.
 I miss that bell-like tone, but the set is still well-balanced, and the intonation is excellent.
 The strings really stay in tune.
 Even though it's not my usual tone, I like the brightness, and I'm probably going to change the strings soon.
 Three months is a pretty good lifespan for strings.
 I could definitely keep them *much* longer.

 I am playing a little bit every day, and these strings have served me well.
 I have heard that 80/20 bronze doesn't last as long as phosphor bronze, but I got a lot of life out of these strings, plus I really enjoyed the feel, sound and consistency.

+As I mentioned above, I've played both the Medium (.013) and Medium Light (.012) sets, and this guitar seems more comfortable with the .012s, so I'll probably stick with that as I explore more strings.

 I have been playing Ernie Ball strings on my electric guitars as well, and I have been very impressed with the sound and quality.
 I haven't heard a lot of good things about Ernie Ball's classical strings, but they *are* inexpensive, and I have two sets waiting to go.